Monday’s child is fair of face,

 And that’s when it hit me.
 I have far to go.
 Far to go!
 As in traveling far and wide.
 “Far to go” doesn’t mean I’ll never get there, it means I’ll always want more, I’ll always be learning and growing.
 I was born to travel and explore and yes, I DO have far to go.

-I can’t explain how certain memories get a hold over us.
+I can’t explain how certain feelings and perceptions get ingrained in our thoughts as we grow.
 But I can now frame this once- troubling rhyme in a positive light.

 And now, if you’ll excuse me, I have somewhere far to go.